ocelotpotpie/HelpHelp/pve.md

 ====
 ## Default
 `bukkit.command.help`
 > Use `/help help` to learn about the help system.
+Read this help in your web browser at http://nerd.nu/help/pve.

 * PvE
 * Creative